blex-max/expos/README.md

 ## Assessments made

-Assessments of spatial clustering of mutant bases have been used to filter false-positive mutations which may otherwise be difficult to consistently detect (Ellis, Peter Cambpell, GATK ReadPosRankSum, others).
+Assessments of spatial clustering of mutant bases have been used to filter false-positive mutations which may otherwise be difficult to consistently detect (Ellis 2021, Cambpell Lab, GATK ReadPosRankSum, others).
 The underlying hypothesis is that mutant reads should be drawn from the same spatial distribution as reference reads; if mutant reads differ significantly from reference reads, then the spatial process producing those reads deviates from the spatial process producing the reference reads.
 This may indicate that a non-biological process, or sequencing artefact, is responsible for the mutant reads since it would not be expected that mutant reads exhibit a unique preference for a particular region.

 expos implements a nearest-neighbour algorithm (Cover, 1967) on two spatial properties of the set of mutant reads; the query position of the mutation on each read, and the endpoints of the inferred template from which each read was amplified.
 For each property, expos finds the distance to the single closest neighbour for each read, and reports the upper quartile of the set of these distances.
 Since the unit of these metrics is in sequence bases, they are readily interpretable as descriptive statistics – what is the average distance in bases to the closest neighboring observation?
 The inclusion of empirical two-tailed P values, and log2-fold change effect sizes, extend the metrics beyond descriptive statistics and allow for defensible flagging of variants on a sound statistical basis.